What Women Want: Box office

 What Women Want made $33.6 million during its opening weekend.
-The film topped the box office upon opening, dethroning How the Grinch Stole Christmas.
+The film topped the box office upon opening, dethroning How the Grinch Stole Christmas, Dude, Where's My Car? and The Emperor's New Groove.
 Additionally, it had the highest December opening weekend of all time, surpassing Scream 2.
 This record would last until 2001 when Ocean's Eleven took it.
-For its second weekend, What Women Want was overtaken by Helen Hunt's other film Cast Away.
+For its second weekend, What Women Want was overtaken by Helen Hunt's other film Cast Away, but nevertheless generated $15.8 million and beat out newcomers The Family Man and Miss Congeniality.
 It went on to make $182.8 million domestically and $374.1 million worldwide, making it the fourth-highest-grossing film of 2000.

 Critical response

 Rotten Tomatoes gave the film an approval rating of 53% based on 122 reviews.
 The site's critical consensus reads, "Even though Gibson is a good sport in his role, What Women Want is a rather conventional, fluffy comedy-romance that doesn't make good use of its premise."
 On Metacritic, the film has a score of 47 out of 100, based on 33 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In a lukewarm review, Kimberley Jones of The Austin Chronicle praised Gibson's performance and likened parts of the film to classic screwball comedies, but felt the ending became a "dull, drawn-out morality play".
+Amy Taubin of The Village Voice stated that "Gibson has never lacked chemistry with his leading ladies, from Sigourney Weaver in The Year of Living Dangerously to Julia Roberts in Conspiracy Theory, but faced with the awkward Hunt -- Hollywood's bland antidote to the Lolita syndrome -- he doesn't even try."
 Roger Ebert wrote the movie "doesn't flow so much as leap from one good scene to another over the crevices of flat scenes in between ... it's not boring and is often very funny".
 Stephanie Zacharek of Salon was critical: "Although What Women Want is being marketed toward women, it does nothing but condescend to them."